Difference Between Bounteous and Bountiful

 It is a qualitative description and an open adjective used for describing the goodness or generosity of someone.

-To say that Sam is a very bounteous person is to means that Sam is generous and doesn’t mind giving out to people irrespective of any other factors such as race, class, or even financial status.
+To say that Sam is a very bounteous person means that Sam is generous and doesn’t mind giving out to people irrespective of any other factors such as race, class, or even financial status.

 It shows the willingness of someone to openly give or gift something to someone without considering the money factor.